grzegorzmajor/mybackendapp/README.md

 # My Backend App
 ## Introduction
 ### First
-This project was started as a backend for my website.
+This project was launched as a backend for my website.
-I needed to build my portfolio.
+I wanted to build my portfolio.
-Instead of creating some Docker containers with prefabs, I decided to write the backend for my website myself in Java, gaining experience in the topics I've been learning for the last few months.
+Instead of creating Docker containers from ready-mades, I decided to write the backend for my Java site myself, gaining experience in the topics I've been learning for the last few months.
+By the way, it will be a good part of my portfolio.
-I wanted to understand what I was writing, so I put off writing tests for later.
-I wanted to focus on Spring, JPA and dependencies between entities.
+I wanted to understand and consolidate the code I write well, so I put off writing tests for later, so as not to disturb the dependencies between classes, packages, etc. I wanted to focus on Spring, JPA and entities and dependencies.
 In the first phase, I limited the tests to manual ones using Postman.

 ## Technologies used